rob-j-au/qdemo/README.md

 [https://qdemo.minikube.local](https://qdemo.minikube.local)

-## Build/Push and Ready for Deploy
+## Build/Push and Ready for GitOpsDeploy

 Based on Git Repository update, ArgoCD will Sync to the latest version and Deploy to the cluster